General Information:

 Fax.: (415) 434-3117

-15. California Insurance Code Section 1761(b) authorizes a nonadmitted insurer that is affiliated with a California domestic insurer to have common directors provided these common directors do not constitute the majority of the voting authority of the nonadmitted insurer and to receive certain administrative services rendered in California by its domestic affiliate (refer to the Code Section for specifics).
+E-mail: [email protected] - California Insurance Code Section 1761(b) authorizes a nonadmitted insurer that is affiliated with a California domestic insurer to have common directors provided these common directors do not constitute the majority of the voting authority of the nonadmitted insurer and to receive certain administrative services rendered in California by its domestic affiliate (refer to the Code Section for specifics).

-16. California Insurance Code section 1764.1 requires a specific disclosure statement to be provided to and signed by the insured at the time the producer accepts an application for an insurance policy issued by a nonadmitted insurer, other than a renewal of that policy.
+- California Insurance Code section 1764.1 requires a specific disclosure statement to be provided to and signed by the insured at the time the producer accepts an application for an insurance policy issued by a nonadmitted insurer, other than a renewal of that policy.
 This disclosure is provided on a form referred to as either the D-1 or the D-2 freestanding disclosure statement (see below for the form).
 The difference between the D-1 and D-2 forms is that the D-1 is submitted when the applicant is applying for insurance with a nonadmitted insurer, the insured’s signature is required, and the words “are applying to purchase” are included in the form.
 The D-2 includes the words “have purchased” and is attached to the policy after it has been issued.
 The disclosure statements must be printed in 16-point bold type.
 The agent, broker, or surplus line broker who received the originally signed disclosure statements from the insured must maintain the original in his or her records for a period of at least five years after expiration or cancellation date of the policy and send copies of the disclosure statements to all agents, brokers, or surplus line brokers involved in the transaction.
 These records are available to the commissioner and the insured upon request.

-1. The insurance policy that you [have purchased] [are applying to purchase] is being issued by an insurer that is not licensed by the State of California.
+Form D-1/D-2:“IMPORTANT NOTICE:- The insurance policy that you [have purchased] [are applying to purchase] is being issued by an insurer that is not licensed by the State of California.
 These companies are called “nonadmitted” or “surplus line” insurers.

-2. The insurer is not subject to the financial solvency regulation and enforcement that apply to California licensed insurers.
+- The insurer is not subject to the financial solvency regulation and enforcement that apply to California licensed insurers.

-3. The insurer does not participate in any of the insurance guarantee funds created by California law.
+- The insurer does not participate in any of the insurance guarantee funds created by California law.
 Therefore, these funds will not pay your claims or protect your assets if the insurer becomes insolvent and is unable to make payments as promised.

-4. The insurer should be licensed either as a foreign insurer in another state in the United States or as a non-United States (alien) insurer.
+- The insurer should be licensed either as a foreign insurer in another state in the United States or as a non-United States (alien) insurer.
 You should ask questions of your insurance agent, broker, or “surplus line” broker or contact the California Department of Insurance at the toll-free number 1-800-927-4357 or internet website www.insurance.ca.gov.
 Ask whether or not the insurer is licensed as a foreign or non-United States (alien) insurer and for additional information about the insurer.
 You may also visit the NAIC’s internet website at www.naic.org.
 The NAIC—the National Association of Insurance Commissioners—is the regulatory support organization created and governed by the chief insurance regulators in the United States.

-5. Foreign insurers should be licensed by a state in the United States and you may contact that state’s department of insurance to obtain more information about that insurer.
+- Foreign insurers should be licensed by a state in the United States and you may contact that state’s department of insurance to obtain more information about that insurer.
 You can find a link to each state from this NAIC internet website: https://naic.org/state_web_map.htm.

-6. For non-United States (alien) insurers, the insurer should be licensed by a country outside of the United States and should be on the NAIC’s International Insurers Department (IID) listing of approved nonadmitted non-United States insurers.
+- For non-United States (alien) insurers, the insurer should be licensed by a country outside of the United States and should be on the NAIC’s International Insurers Department (IID) listing of approved nonadmitted non-United States insurers.
 Ask your agent, broker, or “surplus line” broker to obtain more information about that insurer.

-7. California maintains a “List of Approved Surplus Line Insurers (LASLI).”
+- California maintains a “List of Approved Surplus Line Insurers (LASLI).”
 Ask your agent or broker if the insurer is on that list, or view that list at the internet website of the California Department of Insurance: insurance.ca.gov/01-consumers/120-company/07-lasli/lasli.cfm.

-8. If you, as the applicant, required that the insurance policy you have purchased be effective immediately, either because existing coverage was going to lapse within two business days or because you were required to have coverage within two business days, and you did not receive this disclosure form and a request for your signature until after coverage became effective, you have the right to cancel this policy within five days of receiving this disclosure.
+- If you, as the applicant, required that the insurance policy you have purchased be effective immediately, either because existing coverage was going to lapse within two business days or because you were required to have coverage within two business days, and you did not receive this disclosure form and a request for your signature until after coverage became effective, you have the right to cancel this policy within five days of receiving this disclosure.
 If you cancel coverage, the premium will be prorated and any broker’s fee charged for this insurance will be returned to you.”

 Date: ______________

-17. Every policy issued by a nonadmitted insurer and every certificate evidencing the placement of insurance must contain or have affixed on its front by the insurer or surplus line broker the D-2 disclosure statement, in 16-point bold type, which contains substantially the same wording as the D-1 statement above but does not require a signature by the insured.
+Insured: ____________ - Every policy issued by a nonadmitted insurer and every certificate evidencing the placement of insurance must contain or have affixed on its front by the insurer or surplus line broker the D-2 disclosure statement, in 16-point bold type, which contains substantially the same wording as the D-1 statement above but does not require a signature by the insured.

-18. California Insurance Code Sections 1763.2 and 1764.1(a)(1) permit surplus line brokers to rely upon a signed D-1 disclosure statement obtained by another licensee involved in the transaction as evidence that it was obtained from the insured but only “if it is reasonable under all the circumstances to do so”.
+- California Insurance Code Sections 1763.2 and 1764.1(a)(1) permit surplus line brokers to rely upon a signed D-1 disclosure statement obtained by another licensee involved in the transaction as evidence that it was obtained from the insured but only “if it is reasonable under all the circumstances to do so”.

-19. The D-1 disclosure statement is not needed if the broker has determined that the policy is being issued to an industrial insured (see Insurance Code Section 1764.1(c) for details).
+- The D-1 disclosure statement is not needed if the broker has determined that the policy is being issued to an industrial insured (see Insurance Code Section 1764.1(c) for details).
 However, the D-2 disclosure statement must be affixed to the policy provided to the insured.

-21. The California Legislature enacted legislation in 2014 regarding insurers’ responsibilities to policyholders in regards to specified residential property, private passenger automobile policies of at least six months’ duration, and individual disability income policies taking effect or renewed on or after January 1, 2016.
+- California enacted legislation regarding insurers’ responsibilities to policyholders in regards to specified residential property, private passenger automobile policies of at least six months’ duration, and individual disability income policies taking effect or renewed on or after January 1, 2016.
 The legislation provides that insurers must maintain a process allowing a policyholder to designate one additional person to receive notice of lapse, termination, expiration, nonrenewal or cancelation of a policy for nonpayment of premium; requires that insurers must notify insureds in writing or by electronic transmission of that right at the time of application or within 30 days of the inception date and every two years thereafter; or requires that the insurer follow a legally prescribed process as detailed within the law if it fails to follow the process previously described.
 This process includes: notifying the policyholder of the right to designate one third party to receive notifications as detailed above; maintain records of designee information for the life of the policy; and notify the policyholder every two years of the right to update designee information or make a designation; the insurer may presume this right has been waived if no response is received within 30 days.
 The law prohibits a policy subject to the law’s requirements from being canceled for nonpayment of premium unless the designated third party has been notified by first-class mail at least 10 days prior to the cancellation date.
 The law specifies that the designee does not acquire any substantive rights to the policy.

-22. On November 03, 2020, California enacted Proposition 22, which requires “App-Based Transportation Companies” to provide their drivers certain accident and disability insurance coverages.
+- On November 03, 2020, California enacted Proposition 22, which requires “App-Based Transportation Companies” to provide their drivers certain accident and disability insurance coverages.
 In response, CDI issued a February 03, 2021 Notice for “Implementation of Insurance Provisions of Proposition 22,” authorizing surplus lines insurers to provide certain coverages to “App-Based Transportation Companies” on a group basis.

-23. Effective January 1, 2023, surplus lines brokers are required to include their license number on emails involving an activity for which a person must hold a surplus lines license.
+- Effective January 1, 2023, surplus lines brokers are required to include their license number on emails involving an activity for which a person must hold a surplus lines license.
 The license number must be in a type size that is no smaller than the largest of any street address, email address, or telephone number of the surplus lines broker, see California Insurance Code Section 1725.5.